straubt1/tfx/README.md

 Create a plan to execute on TFx.

-`tfx plan` - Create a workspace plan based on a current directory
+`tfx plan` - Create a Workspace plan based on a current directory

 ### `tfx apply`

 Create an apply to execute on TFx.

-`tfx apply` - Apply a workspace plan based on a plan
+`tfx apply` - Apply a Workspace plan based on a plan

 ### `tfx run`

-Managing workspace Runs.
+Managing Workspace Runs.

-`tfx run list` - List all Runs for a supplied workspace
+`tfx run list` - List all Runs for a supplied Workspace

-`tfx run create` - Create a Run for a supplied workspace
+`tfx run create` - Create a Run for a supplied Workspace

 `tfx run show` - Show Run details for a supplied Run

 ### `tfx cv`

-Managing workspace Configuration Versions.
+Managing Workspace Configuration Versions.

-`tfx cv list` -  List all Configuration Versions for a supplied workspace
+`tfx cv list` -  List all Configuration Versions for a supplied Workspace

-`tfx cv create` - Create a Configuration Version for a supplied workspace
+`tfx cv create` - Create a Configuration Version for a supplied Workspace

 `tfx cv show` - Show Configuration Version details for a supplied Configuration